 Michael Cunningham gets all the little things right in his Pulitzer Prize-winning novel The Hours.
 Rarely missing a telling detail or a larger emotional truth, he masterfully explores the quiet, private moments of a life.
 Crediting Virginia Woolf’s Mrs. Dalloway with allowing him to entertain “the wild hope” of being a writer, Cunningham deftly evokes fleeting thoughts and states of consciousness in his books.

 Michael Cunningham was born in Cincinnati, Ohio in 1952 and grew up in La Cañada, California.
 He received his B.A. in English Literature from Stanford University and his M.F.A. from the University of Iowa.
 His novel A Home at the End of the World was published in 1990 to wide acclaim.
 Flesh and Blood, another novel, followed in 1995.
 He received the 1999 Pulitzer Prize for Fiction and the PEN/Faulkner Award for his novel, The Hours.
 He has written one nonfiction book, Land's End: A Walk Through Provincetown.
 He is the author of Specimen Days, and By Nightfall which has been optioned for the movies.
 His most recent novel is The Snow Queen and a story collection, A Wild Swan and Other Tales, illustrated by Yuko Shimizu, was released by FSG in 2015.
-He is currently working on his next novel titled Day (Penguin Random House, Nov.
-14, 2023).
+His most recent novel, Day, is a New York Times Book Review Editor’s Choice, A Best Book of the Year from NPR, Harper’s Bazaar, Chicago Public Library, Lit Hub, Paste, and Kirkus Reviews.